translate/pootle/docs/server/upgrading.rst

 Before upgrading Pootle to a newer version, make sure to go through this checklist.

-* Familiarize yourself with :doc:`important changes <../changelog>` in Pootle over the versions.
+* Familiarize yourself with :doc:`important changes </changelog>` in Pootle over the versions.

-* If you are upgrading from Pootle 1.x to Pootle 2.x, or from Pootle 2.0.x to 2.1.x (or later), have a look at the :doc:`database_migration` page first, although some of the issues on this page could still be relevant.
+* If you are upgrading from Pootle 1.x to Pootle 2.x, or from Pootle 2.0.x to 2.1.x (or later), have a look at the :doc:`database migration
+  <database_migration>` page first, although some of the issues on this page
+  could still be relevant.

-* Check the :doc:`installation` instructions for the newer version, and ensure that you have all the dependencies for the newer version.
+* Check the :doc:`installation <installation>` instructions for the newer version, and ensure that you have all the dependencies for the newer version.

 * Always make backups of all your translation files (your whole :setting:`PODIRECTORY`) and your custom settings file.
-You can synchronize all your translation files with the database using the :ref:`sync_stores management command <commands#sync_stores>` before you make your backups.
+You can synchronize all your translation files with the database using the :ref:`sync_stores
+  <commands#sync_stores>` command before you make your backups.

 * Make a backup of your complete database using the appropriate *dump* command for your database system.
 For example :command:`mysqldump` for MySQL, or :command:`pg_dump` for PostgreSQL.

 * If you are upgrading from a version of Pootle that uses *localsettings.py* then you want to make sure your configuration file is read when Pootle starts.
-For more information, read the :ref:`settings#customizing` section.
+For more information, read about :ref:`customizing settings
+  <settings#customizing>`.

 * You might want to look for any new :ref:`available settings
   <settings#available>` in the new version that you might want to